 As they approached the border, their rickshaws became separated, and Alina's was stopped by the Love Justice staff.
 As soon as they were stopped, her male handler fled the location on foot.
 Our team was successful in intercepting Alina; however, they were unable to locate her sister.

 Over the next six months, our investigations team used an undercover social media account to build what Ayush, the girls’ trafficker, believed to be a romantic relationship.
-In August, they were able to lure Ayush into a meeting.
+Eventually, they were able to lure Ayush into a meeting.
 When he arrived at the agreed upon location, the police and our lead investigator greeted him and took him into custody.
 The investigation is ongoing regarding Alina's missing sister and the other involved suspects.

 While transit monitoring and interception are our primary work, we combat human trafficking through a variety of strategies, including covert investigations that lead to the arrest, prosecution, and conviction of traffickers.
 This includes: